-Lubavitch Boys' Primary School is committed to safeguarding and promoting the welfare of children and expects all staff and volunteers to share this commitment.
+Lubavitch Primary Schools are committed to safeguarding and promoting the welfare of children and expects all staff and volunteers to share this commitment.

-The safety and well-being of the children here at LJBS is our first priority.
+Any concerns about a child’s well-being are carefully recorded and logged with members of staff with responsibility for child protection.
 Children cannot learn unless they feel happy and safe.
 We adhere to stringent Safeguarding procedures to protect the welfare of all the children who come here.
 We are committed to:

 - It is important that staff are aware that many more children experience abuse than are registered as requiring protection.
 It is therefore essential that school staff are vigilant in identifying abuse.